bramkn/ExactOnline/n8n-nodes-exact-online/README.md

 ![ManageApps2](https://github.com/bramkn/ExactOnline/blob/master/Images/manageapps2.png)

 You will then see your apps.
 There is a choice between production and test.
 Click on register an app.
+If you do not have a choice simply klik on the big + to register an app.

 ![Apps](https://github.com/bramkn/ExactOnline/blob/master/Images/Apps.png)